 Each student will be evaluated equally according to a standard set of criteria.
 Evaluations will be held in private.
-Criteria for evaluation consist of: attendance, conduct, applied effort and knowledge of the subjects both theoretical and practical.
+Criteria for evaluation consist of: attendance, conduct, applied effort and knowledge of the subjects both theoretical and practical as demonstrated by exam scores/grades.